decred/politeia/politeiawww/api/cms/v1/api.md

 ### `New DCC User`

-Returns a logged-in CMS user's information beyond what is stored in the userdb.
+Creates a new nominee user that will be included in an upcoming DCC.

 **Route:** `POST /v1/dcc/newuser`